MaiFlava1/Study/Note/Basic/Basic Shaping Theory/Projection.md

 	- Distant objects are smaller then closer ones
 	- Include techniques
 		- 1-point perspective
-			- Line that comes to one point, like infinite hallway.
+			- Line that comes to one point
+			- Example : Infinite hallway
 		- 2-point perspective
 			-
 		- 3-point perspective